 Risks in Microsoft business model

 - Competition: Microsoft faces some strong competitors, with a great variety of business models.
-Some of them provide users free apps and/or content and make money from advertising.
-Others distribute open-source software at little or no cost, and these products are very similar to Microsoft’s.
+Some of them provide users with free apps and/or content and make money from advertising.
+Others distribute open-source software at little or no cost, and these products are very similar to Microsoft’s;

 - Cloud computing: Microsoft has to afford high costs in building and maintaining the whole infrastructure to support its cloud computing services, and seeks a sufficient market share in order to achieve a profitable scale.
 All of that against brands like Amazon and Google.

 Let’s take a look at the Microsoft Business Model Canvas below: